ruuda/blog/posts/on-benchmarking.md

 A detailed histogram requires many measurements, and comparing two histograms by hand can be difficult.
 A statistical test can help there, which I will discuss later in this post.

+A bit more compact is a set of quantiles.
+These admit an intuitive interpretation: for example, the 0.25-quantile of a data set is the value such that 25% of the data is smaller than that.
+The 0.5-quantile is the median.
+The choice of quantiles depends on your use case;
+0.25, 0.5, and 0.75 will give you a good idea of the spread of a distribution, but they say little about how bad outliers may be.
+Using 0.05, 0.5, and 0.95 will give you a good idea of outliers, but not whether that 90% of the data in between the 0.05 and 0.95-quantile is distributed evenly between the outliers, or highly clustered in between.
+Of course you can include more quantiles in between to get a more accurate description of the distribution, but the point was to condense the data down to a few numbers.
+Another caveat of quantiles is that you need sufficient data to be able to reliably compute extreme quantiles:
+If you have less than 100 data points, the 0.01-quantile must be estimated, rather than computed, from the data.
+And even if you have that many data points, extreme quantiles are very sensitive to noise.
+The 0.5-quantile on the other hand is very stable and insensitive to outliers even for few data points.

+Make a plot here, of the distribution of the 0.9-quantile and 0.5-quantile?

 A statistical test
 ------------------